What Is Elder and Special Needs Law?

 The answers to your questions will assist you in determining whether that particular attorney has the qualifications that are important to you for a successful attorney/client relationship.
 If you have a specific legal issue that requires immediate attention, be sure to inform the office of this during the initial telephone conversation.

-Once You Have Found an Elder Law or Special Needs Planning Attorney
+Once You Have Found an Elder or Special Needs Law Attorney

 When you have found an appropriate attorney, make an appointment to see him or her.
 During the initial consultation, you will be asked to give the attorney an overview of the reason you are seeking assistance, so be sure to organize and bring all the information pertinent to your situation.
 After you have explained your situation, ask: